-I will incorporate a more complete summary of the latest research into a new heart page within my gout and other disease guidelines.
+I will incorporate a more complete summary of the latest research into a new heart page within gout-associated diseases for Gout Victims.
 That will summarize various recent studies that investigate the links between heart disease and gout.
 It may take me a while to review all the relevant information, so here is a mini review of this new research.

 Gout and Heart Disease Study

 Researchers divided 173 patients into 4 groups of varying severity of gout.
-Severity was not measured by uric acid level, but by the progression of tophi.
-Least severe cases had no visible tophi and no gout symptoms.
+Severity was not measured by uric acid level.
+But by the progression of tophi.
+The least severe cases had no visible tophi and no gout symptoms.
 More severe cases had gouty arthritis with tophi.